Doc Talk: Annual Exams and COVID-19

 I think it is important that we all remember to hold on to hope.
 We are here to lean on if you need us, do not be afraid to ask for care or help if you are having a problem.
 We will get through this together.
 I ask women and their families to continue social distancing and to take safety precautions despite the sacrifices.
 It is making a difference.
 We are here to answer questions and want to be a resource and support you in any way that we can.
 We wish everyone safety, calm, and health during these trying times.

-For more information about rescheduling your annual exam or any precautions your ObGyn office is taking during COVID-19, please call your practice office.
+For more information on precautions your ObGyn office is taking during COVID-19, please call your practice office.